-(5) Without limiting the generality of this regulation, the occupier must ensure that the plan clearly describes the location of the manifest maintained under Subdivision 1 of this Division.
+(5) Without limiting this regulation, the occupier must ensure that the plan clearly describes the location of the manifest maintained under Division 1 of this Part.

-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.